is the owner and president of

 A self-taught computer expert, Richard founded Amicron in 1994 to provide custom-built computer systems and related services to the Western New York area.
 In addition to building computers himself, Richard also offered his customers networking solutions, custom software development, and personalized training solutions to meet their individual business needs.
 Richard's personal specialty is building database solutions using Microsoft Access.

-Richard opened his first dedicated Computer Training Center in 1996.
+Richard opened his first dedicated Computer Training Center in 1996 in Amherst, NY.
 Centered around small group instruction, Richard taught classes in Microsoft Windows, Word, Excel, PowerPoint, Web Design, QuickBooks, Photoshop, WordPerfect, and more.
 What really set Richard's training center apart, however, was the availability of advanced developer-level instruction in Microsoft Access, Excel, and Visual Basic.
 Plus, Richard developed all of his own training materials from his years of computer experience.

 As the computer industry changed following Y2K, so did Richard's business.
 As computers themselves became more "commercialized," and big companies - as they always do - put the squeeze on the smaller ones, Richard decided to stop providing hardware and PC service and focused more on training and consulting.
 It was during this time that he opened a new, larger training facility in Amherst NY.
 In addition to the small group training he had offered previously, Richard started holding large seminars and workshops for groups of 20 to 30 students.